ofek/pyapp/docs/config.md

 If none are set then the `PYAPP_EXEC_MODULE` option will default to the value of `PYAPP_PROJECT_NAME` with hyphens replaced by underscores.

-## Graphical user interface (GUI)
+### GUI

-If you are packaging a GUI, you can set  `PYAPP_IS_GUI` to `true` or `1`.
+If you are packaging a graphical user interface (GUI), you can set  `PYAPP_IS_GUI` to `true` or `1`.

-On windows, this will use `pythonw.exe` instead of `python.exe` to execute the application, which avoids a console window from appearing.
-Note that running a GUI application with `pythonw.exe` means that all `stdout` and `stderr` output from your GUI will be discarded.
+On Windows, this will use `pythonw.exe` instead of `python.exe` to execute [the application](https://docs.python.org/3/using/windows.html#python-application), which avoids a console window from appearing.
+Running a GUI application with `pythonw.exe` means that all `stdout` and `stderr` output from your GUI will be discarded.

-On unix-like systems, `python` will be used for the execution.
-PyApp will run your GUI by spawning a new process, such that the console window that calls the command terminates after successful spawning.
+Otherwise, the application will execute as usual.
+PyApp will run your GUI by spawning a new process, such that the console window that calls runs the application terminates after successful spawning.

-!!!note
+Even when `PYAPP_IS_GUI` is enabled you can still run the application from the command line.
+Furthermore, PyApp-specific logic (e.g. installation and setup) will still display a console window with status messages.

+!!! note
-    On macos, the console by default does not automatically close when processes have terminated.
-Thus, the console will stay open after the GUI is started, however, can be closed manually without interferring with the GUI.
-The default console behavior can be changed in the user settings to close after the last process terminated successfully, see, e.g., [here](https://stackoverflow.com/questions/5560167/osx-how-to-auto-close-terminal-window-after-the-exit-command-executed).
+    On macOS, the console by default does not automatically close when processes have terminated (however it can be closed manually without interferring with the GUI).
+The default console behavior [can be changed](https://stackoverflow.com/questions/5560167/osx-how-to-auto-close-terminal-window-after-the-exit-command-executed) in the user settings to close after the last process terminated successfully.

-Even when you set `PYAPP_IS_GUI` to `1`, you can still run the application from the command line.
-Furthermore, PyApp specific functions (e.g., installation and setup) will still display a console window with status messages.

 ## Python distribution